DanielLopezr/Space-Cowboys-Game/readme.md

 Gracias por la oportunidad, espero que el juego les guste.
 Autor: Daniel Felipe López Rubiano, Bogota DC, Colombia.

-# Space Cowboys Duels Game (English): pygame version: 1.9.6
+# Space Cowboys Duels Game (English): pygame version: 1.9.6 runs correctly in ubuntu 20.04

 The game has three levels, each with its own enemy.
 The object of the game is to defeat all three aliens to win.